The School caters for children aged between 7 and 11 years who follow the Key Stage 2 curriculum. Underpinning our curriculum is our statement:

 We encourage English skills to be developed and reinforced throughout the curriculum, such as in their topic or RE work.
 This allows children to make natural and meaningful links in other subject areas, using aspects of literacy confidently and with enjoyment.

 Maths is a real and relevant subject that is required throughout life.
-We base our Maths work on the revised National Curriculum Numeracy framework and children are taught to apply mathematical knowledge to solve problems.
+We base our Maths work on the National Curriculum for Mathematics where we aim for all of our children to become fluent, reason mathematically and solve problems with increasing sophistication.

 Children are taught in ability groupings across their year groups.
 They have a daily maths lesson.
 In addition we aim to look for other areas of the curriculum where we can apply our maths learning.